preciousproject/precious-simulator/README.md

 ![Location](gifs/location.gif)

 Here you can specify GPS Locations.
 You can load a GPX file (remember that we provide a few default ones) and start the tracking with the start button.
 If your GPX file doesn't contain timestamps, you can use the convert function by specifying speed and resolution.
-A speed value of 20km/h and time per waypoint of 1 seconds means that a continuozs request would receive at least one value per second, and the waypoints between the ones specified in the GPS value would be interpolated accordingly.
+A speed value of 20km/h and time per waypoint of 1 seconds means that a continuous request would receive at least one value per second, and the waypoints between the ones specified in the GPS value would be interpolated accordingly.

 ---